Jasonlhy/todo-api/README.md

 ### Provision database for development

-You can provision the database either with command or when application starts
+This application request a database, you can provision the database either with command or when application starts

 **Provision the database with command**